TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

-During inference, \method first uses the meta-thinker $\pi_{\theta}$ to predict an effective score $s_k$ for each reasoning type.
-It then retrieves relevant reasoning experience $d_k$ from the explicit memory.
-Finally, the reasoner conducts the specific type reasoning $f_k$ with the help of past successful experience.
-There are two approaches to aggregating multiple solutions.
-One is to greedily resample several times based on the most effective reasoning type $f^*$ and use self-consistency~\citep{wang2022self} to enhance the answer.
-The other is to sample solutions for all effective reasoning types $F$, and apply a weighted vote with the effective score as the coefficient.
+To conclude, \method enhances LLMs' reasoning by estimating the effectiveness of each reasoning type and guiding the LLM reasoner with the demonstration of this reasoning type.
+Specifically, the meta-thinker $\pi_{\theta}$ predicts an effective score $s_k$ for each reasoning type. \method then retrieves the most relevant reasoning demonstration $d^k$ from the fixed explicit collection corresponding to the reasoning type $f_k$.
+Finally, the reasoners conduct the specific type of reasoning $f_k$ with the guidance of demonstration.
+In our experiments, we use two approaches to decide the reasoning types used in the problem-solving: One is to greedily resample several times based on the most effective reasoning type $f^*$ and use self-consistency~\citep{wang2022self} to enhance the answer; the other is to sample solutions for all effective reasoning types $F$, and apply a weighted vote with the effective score as the coefficient.
 By default, we use the greedy approach for \method, and we discuss the weighted vote in Section \ref{sec:weighted}.